Travie McCoy: Legal issues

-On July 2, 2008, McCoy was arrested after hitting a man on the head with his microphone.
+On July 2, 2008, McCoy was arrested for aggravated assault after hitting a man on the head with his microphone.
 The man had been in the crowd at a concert in St. Louis when he shouted racial slurs at McCoy.
-McCoy asked the man, "What did you just call me?"
-As security was removing the man from the venue, McCoy brought the man on stage to call him out in front of the crowd.
-In a statement, McCoy's publicist said that the man hit McCoy's knee, which was in a brace after he had suffered a recent strain.
-McCoy was later charged with third-degree assault and a warrant issued for his arrest.
+McCoy invited the man onstage with the intent to confront him.
+In a statement, McCoy's publicist said that the man had hit McCoy's knee, which was in a brace after he had suffered a recent strain, therefore, he was forced to defend himself.
+McCoy was later charged with third-degree assault and a warrant was issued for his arrest.

 On October 28, 2010, McCoy was arrested again while on tour in Berlin, Germany for tagging the Berlin Wall.
 He was later released on €1,500 bail ($2,081), and continued on his European tour in Amsterdam.
-He later posted a picture of the artwork on his Twitter account.
+He later posted a picture of the vandalism on his Twitter account.